p-mongodb/tenex/README.md

 Edit `config/mongoid.yml` and change the host, port and database used for MongoDB (note the MongoDB port specified by tenex is 27027, default MongoDB port is 27017).

+Redis address is currently not configurable (the default 127.0.0.1:6379 is used).

 ## Running